shepherdjerred/discord-plays-pokemon/docs/docs/tutorial.md

 This is not very easy to use because there are a lot of components to get this working.
 It will also require a bit of manual work on each startup due to some processes I have not yet automated.

+This guide will try to help you set up the bot for your own server.

 ## Discord Bot Setup

 1. Create a Discord application in the [Discord Developer Portal](https://discord.com/developers/applications)